7shi/dante-la-el/Inferno/MT/compare-en.md

 and the time arrives that makes him lose,
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">56</td><td>
-and reaches the time when he causes it to be lost,
+and reaches the time that makes him lose it,
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">56</td><td>
 and reaches the time that makes him lose,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">56</td><td>
-and reaches the time that makes him lose,
+and the time comes that makes him lose it,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">56</td><td>
-And the time comes that makes him lose,
+and the time arrives that makes him lose it,
 </td></tr>
 <tr><td>DeepL</td><td align="right">56</td><td>
 And comes the time that he loses it,